yoon-group/yoon-group.github.io/_pages/1_about.md

 <!-- My research centers on model-data fusion, combining process-based models with data-driven methods, to improve predictive capability and understanding of hydrogeological systems.  -->

-My research centers on the integration of physical and data sciences, aiming at improving fundamental understanding and predictive capability of hydrogeological systems.
-I combine theoretical and computational approaches such as extreme value theory, fractals, Bayesian analysis, stochastic modeling, machine learning, and computational fluid dynamics.
+My research centers on the integration of physical and data sciences, aiming at improving fundamental understanding and predictive capability of hydrogeological systems across scales.
+I combine theoretical, computational, experimental, and field-based approaches to studying flow and reactive transport in porous and fractured media.
+I also develop data assimilation and machine learning techniques for subsurface characterization and source identification.